4Catalyzer/found/README.md

 The options object also accepts a number of optional properties:

-- `basename`: a string to implicitly prepend to all paths
 - `historyMiddlewares`: an array of Farce history middlewares; by default, an array containing only `queryMiddleware`
 - `historyOptions`: additional configuration options for the Farce history store enhancer
 - `renderPending`: a custom render function called when some routes are not yet ready to render, due to those routes have unresolved asynchronous dependencies and no route-level `render` method for handling the loading state